Frequently Asked Questions

 4) If in doubt go up in wattage, not down.
 Wattage is like horsepower… no one ever complains about having too much.

-5) In mild winter climates a HotStrip oil heater alone may provide all the heat you need.
-If the plane is hangared with cowl plugs and a blanket over the cowl and the heater is plugged in overnight, it will raise the oil about 80oF above ambient and the top end about 35o.
-This means if it’s 20oF in your hangar your oil will be around 100 and the cylinders about 55.
+5) In mild winter climates a HotStrip oil heater alone may provide all the heat you need to start.
+If the plane is hangered with cowl plugs and a blanket over the cowl and the heater is plugged in overnight, it will raise the oil about 60oF above ambient and the top end about 35oF above ambient.
+This means if it’s 20oF in your hangar your oil will be around 100oF and the cylinders about 55oF.
 Getting a system with cylinder heaters (the Standard or XP System) is a good idea if any of the following are true:

 - If you park the aircraft outside in the wind